Areas of work

 In the online context harassment by repeated publication of material over a period of time is a problem recognised by the courts and in which 5RB barristers are well-placed to act.
 Harassment via social media, including through repeated online posts, “trolling”, the use of fake online profiles and the posting of private photographs is a developing area in which 5RB barristers have the necessary expertise to advise.

-5RB barristers frequently advise on harassment cases (involving both celebrities and private individuals) for Claimants and Defendants, and are instructed by both media organisations and individuals.
+5RB barristers frequently advise on harassment cases (involving celebrities and private individuals and companies seeking to protect their employees) acting for Claimants and Defendants.

 5 recent Harassment cases